chanzuckerberg/cellxgene/docs/gene_sets.md

 ### `gene_symbol`

-`gene_symbol` MUST contain a unique gene symbols for the given `gene_set_name` and exist as a VAR in the underlying anndata file.
+A given `gene_symbol` may only be added once to a gene set and exist as a VAR in the underlying anndata file.

 ---